davidherney/moodle-format_onetopic/README.txt

 =============
 - Duplicate section feature.
 - Fix: the topics bar is not refresh when delete a section.
-- Show "Availability information" in summary template mode
+- Show "Availability information" in summary template mode.

 IN VERSION
 =============